 A photo posted by Bellini Italian Restaurant (@bellininyc) on

 There are a lot of photos on Instagram, as in billions of photos.
-Dylan points out that two big aspects of photography are light and angle.
 You’ll know when you’re getting too much light in the frame and when you’re not getting enough.
-“There is a lot more you could do with light, but for quick ways to make your photos different try shooting at unique angles.
-Get real low and shoot up on things like buildings, walls and people.
+“There is a lot more you could do with light, but for quick ways to make your photos different try shooting from unique angles.
+Get real low and shoot up on things like buildings, walls, and people.
 These photos will stand out and will get you lots of attention.”

 Studies show that if you don’t post consistently, your audience will leave and your reach will drop.
-That’s why it is so important that you post daily to Instagram.
-You can schedule posts for multiple Instagram accounts using Socialdraft.
-What’s even better is that you can use the dash to manage all your other social media accounts including Facebook Pages, Facebook Groups, Twitter Accounts, Pinterest Boards, and LinkedIn Company Pages.
-This simple feature will keep you consistent and growing.
+It will also make it harder for you to come up on search.
+That’s why it is so important that you post daily on Instagram.
+You can schedule posts for multiple Instagram accounts using the all-in-one social media tool, Socialdraft.

 Socialdraft is more than just an Instagram management tool.
 With Socialdraft, you can:

 - Schedule to multiple Instagram accounts, Twitter accounts, Facebook pages, Pinterest boards, and LinkedIn pages